 Its battery life is long enough to last for multiple weekly runs even on the high setting.
 And the micro USB rechargeable port is easy to access and use.

-I liked wearing this one during Ragnar as it has the adjustable angle to the light.
+I liked wearing this one during Ragnar as it has an adjustable angle to the light.
 So I could point it more downward to really see what was in front of me.

 - Brightness: 200 lumens